axibase/atsd-use-cases/research/hawaii-prices/README.md

 ## Hawaiian Fuel Prices Dataset

-This article use data sourced from [`data.gov`](https://www.data.gov/) concerning Hawaiian fuel prices.
+This article uses data sourced from [`data.gov`](https://www.data.gov/) concerning Hawaiian fuel prices.

 From 2006 to 2012, the State of Hawaii compiled AAA fuel prices for each of these fuel types: